realA10001986/Time-Circuits-Display/README.md

 The menu is controlled by "pressing" or "holding" the ENTER key on the keypad.

 A "press" is shorter than 2 seconds, a "hold" is 2 seconds or longer.
-Data entry is done by pressing the keypad's number keys.

 The menu is involked by holding the ENTER button.

+Data entry, such as for dates and times, is done through the keypad's number keys and works as follows: Whenever a data entry is requested, the field for that data is lit (while the rest of the display is dark) and a pre-set value is shown.
+If you want to keep that pre-set, press ENTER to proceed to next field.
+Otherwise press a digit on the keypad; the pre-set is then overwritten by the value entered.
+2 digits can be entered (4 for years), upon which the new value is stored and the next field is activated.
+You can also enter less than 2 digits (4 for years) and press ENTER when done with the field.
+Note that a month needs to be entered numerically (1-12), and hours need to be entered in 24 hour notation (0-23), regardless of 12-hour or 24-hour mode as per the Config Portal setting.

 First step is to choose a menu item.
-The available "items" are
+The available items are
-- enter dates/times for the three displays,
+- set an alarm ("ALA-RM"),
 - set the audio volume (VOL-UME),
-- set an alarm ("ALA-RM"),
 - select the Time-rotation Interval ("TIME-ROTATION-INT"),
 - select the brightness for the three displays ("BRIGHTNESS"),
 - show network information ("NET-WORK"),
+- enter dates/times for the three displays (and set the RTC),
 - install the default audio files ("INSTALL AUDIO FILES")
 - quit the menu ("END").

 Pressing ENTER cycles through the list, holding ENTER selects an item, ie a mode.

-#### How to enter dates/times for the three displays:
+#### How to set up the alarm:

 - Hold ENTER to invoke main menu
-- Press ENTER repeatedly until the desired display is the only one lit
+- (Currently, the alarm is the first menu item; otherwise press ENTER repeatedly until "ALA-RM" is shown)
-- Hold ENTER until the display goes off except for the first field to enter data into
+- Hold ENTER
-- The field to enter data into is shown (exclusively), pre-set with its current value
-- Data entry works as follows: If you want to keep the currently shown pre-set, press ENTER to proceed to next field.
-Otherwise press a digit on the keypad; the pre-set is then overwritten by the value entered.
-2 digits can be entered (4 for years), upon which the current value is stored and the next field is activated.
-You can also enter less than 2/4 digits and press ENTER when done with the field.
-Note that the month needs to be entered numerically (1-12), and the hour needs to be entered in 24 hour mode, regardless of 12-hour or 24-hour mode as per the Config Portal setting.
-- After entering data into all fields, the data is saved and the menu is left automatically.
-- By entering a date/time into the *present time* display, the **RTC (real time clock)** of the device is adjusted, which is useful if you can't use NTP for time keeping, and really helpful when using GPS.
-Always set the real actual present time here; if you want to display some other time, use the Time Travel function.
-Note: The time you entered will be overwritten if/when the device has access to network time via NTP or GPS.
-For DST (daylight saving) and GPS, it is essential that you also set the correct time zone in the Config Portal.
-- Note that when entering dates/times into the *destination time* or *last time departed* displays, the Time-rotation Interval is automatically set to 0.
-Your entered date/time(s) are shown until overwritten by time travels (see [below](#how-to-select-the-time-rotation-interval)).
+- Press ENTER to toggle the alarm on and off, hold ENTER to proceed
+- Then enter the hour and minutes.
+This works as described above.
+- Choose the weekday(s) by repeatedly pressing ENTER
+- Hold ENTER to finalize your weekday selection.
+"SAVING" is displayed briefly.

+Under normal operation (ie outside of the menu), holding "1" enables the alarm, holding "2" disables it.
+When the alarm is set and enabled, the dot in the present time's minute field is lit.

+Note that the alarm is recurring, ie it rings at the programmed time, unless disabled.
+Also note, as mentioned, that the alarm is by default relative to your actual *present time*, not the time displayed (eg after a time travel).
+It can, however, be configured to be based on the time displayed, in the Config Portal.

 #### How to set the audio volume: